damballa/parkour/doc/intro.md

 ### Task vars & adapters

-The remote task vars (the arguments to the `map`, `combine`, and `reduce` calls) have complete control over execution of their associated tasks.
+The remote task vars (the arguments to the `map` and `combine` calls) have complete control over execution of their associated tasks.
 The underlying interface Parkour exposes models the Hadoop `Mapper` and `Reducer` classes as higher-order function, with construction/configuration invoking the initial function, then task-execution invoking the function returned by the former.